kubernetes/git-sync/v3-to-v4.md

 ### The v4.2+ loop

 The v4.2 loop refines the v4 loop even further.
-Instead of using ls-remote to see what the upstream has and then fetching it, git-sync sill just fetch it by ref.
+Instead of using ls-remote to see what the upstream has and then fetching it, git-sync will just fetch it by ref.
 If the local sync already has the corresponding hash, nothing more will be synced.
 If it did not have that hash before, then it does now and can update the worktree.